analogicus/jnw_gr05_sky130a/README.md

 ## About the comparator:
 The comparator detects when the capacitor voltage exceeds the reference voltage.
-It is a StrongARM latch, as described in an article by Behzad Razavi.
+It is a StrongARM latch, as described in the article by Behzad Razavi.

 Its operation consists of two phases, controlled by a clock signal:

 * Pre-charge Phase: When the clock is low, the internal nodes (outputs and intermediate nodes) are pre-charged to VDD.
 * Evaluation Phase: When the clock goes high, the input transistors compare the differential input voltages.
 If one input is higher than the other, a positive feedback mechanism rapidly drives the outputs to opposite logic levels, generating a strong digital output (high or low).
+One benefit of the StrongARM latch is its low static power draw.
 Since the comparator produces a valid output only half of the time (due to the pre-charge phase), its output is connected to an RS latch to maintain a stable signal.
 The schematic of this comparator can be seen on the next figure.
 ![Comparator's schematic ](Media/comparator.png)